BlueLink's ongoing and recent projects

 Participation for nature.
 Support for NGO representation and participation in decision-making on sustainable development and environmental policies

-Despite more than 10 years of history, the practices of civil and NGO participation in environmental decision-making are not satisfactory for the pre-protection civil society.
-The project encourages the involvement of NGOs in policy formulation and decision-making at local, regional and national levels.
-Participation for Nature includes research and analysis of the civic representation for Bulgaria and formulation of recommendations for its improvement, advocacy work on changing regulations concerning the recommendations made and stimulating direct civic participation in decision-making processes and policy-making through joint work with interested communities.
+Despite more than 10 years of history, the practices of civil and NGO participation in environmental decision-making were not satisfactory for the pre-protection civil society.
+The project encouraged the involvement of NGOs in policy formulation and decision-making at local, regional, and national levels.
+Participation for Nature included research and analysis of the civic representation for Bulgaria and formulation of recommendations for its improvement, advocacy work on changing regulations concerning the recommendations made, and stimulating direct civic participation in decision-making processes and policy-making through joint work with interested communities.
+BlueLink was involved in the first stage of the project, which conducted research and analysis of the existing practices of civic and NGO representation to various institutions in the field of environmental protection, but also outside it.
+As a result of the study, recommendations for improving civic representation were formulated.
+The project was funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.

-YouthLink: Web tools and capacity for civilian monitoring, advocacy and impact
+YouthLink: Web tools and capacity for civilian monitoring, advocacy, and impact